 Italian uses gendered nouns, for example, the male cat is “il gatto” and the female cat turns into “la gatta” .
 Or table can be either “il tavolo” or “la tavola”.
 So it would be best to provide translators with info on what gender characters are in the game.

 German is the one of the most important language in central Europe and is widely used in Germany, Austria, Switzerland, Liechtenstein, and Luxembourg.
 Although German is a pretty difficult language with four cases for nouns, pronouns and adjectives and three genders, it still much closer to English compared with other members in FIGS. In addition, German has very high proficiency English skills according to EF EPI, ranking 11 among 89 countries.
-However supporting German will make local gamers enjoy your game and as a result respect you as a dev.
+However supporting video games in German language will make local gamers enjoy your game and as a result respect you as a dev.

-But does it means you don’t need to support German in your game?
+But does it means you don’t need to support German in your computer or mobile game?
 Is the word “simulator” included in the title?
 Then Germany is your game market.
 As claimed by NewZoo and G.A.M.E.
 Association, German is the largest video game market in Europe and #5 market in the world ($4.7 billion) with 44.3 million gamers.
 60% of German gamers said they have watched gaming videos/tips/tricks on YouTube and Twitch, especially strategy and action fighting games.
 In other respects, the number of mobile gamers grows sharply and PC games lost their position as the most popular game platform (Game.de).

 Data source: Game.de, LocalizeDirect